George II Silver Candlesticks by Charles Kandler

 Maker Charles Kandler.

-Literature: The left hand stick, while certainly a pair, is unmarked.
+Marks.
+The left hand stick, while certainly a pair, is unmarked.
 The right hand stick has a full set of marks under the base and a lion mark round the top of the candle holder.
-The decoration of each, although definitely matching, has minor differences.
-The right hand stick has a slight distortion to the base resulting in a minor imbalance.

 Condition